Skip to content

 Fake networks may have tell-tale clues on public Wi-Fi, such as no sign-in process with terms of service or no password required.
 However, a cybercriminal could also set up a “branded” log-in page that looks legitimate and requires you to create a username and password.
 Let’s say you create a password that you also commonly use for other accounts.
 You guessed it: once the cybercriminal captures your so-called “Wi-Fi password,” they can use it to access other accounts as well.

-Joe gets a foothold by gaining access to the target’s laptop.
-He accesses settings, cookies that capture user behavior, images, and additional local information.
-He can leverage his target’s poor password behavior to steal credentials and gain access to his work environment.
-Ultimately, Joe bypasses controls to gain access to the target’s cloud environment.
+I get a foothold by gaining access to the target’s laptop.
+I access settings and cookies that capture user behavior, images, and additional local information.
+I can leverage my target’s poor password behavior to steal credentials and gain access to their environment.
+Ultimately, I bypass controls to gain access to the target’s cloud environment.

 What’s in your email?

-Through password information found in the email account, Joe gains access to the target’s expense reporting SaaS application.
-By leveraging these work-related credentials, he’s then able to reach further into the organization’s IT environment.
-From that point forward, Joe can use and abuse any number of sensitive and critical IT systems.
+I gain access to the target’s expense reporting SaaS application through password information in the email account.
+By leveraging these work-related credentials, I'm able to reach further into the organization’s IT environment.
+From that point forward, I can use and abuse any number of sensitive and critical IT systems.

 You don’t need to give up the coffee shop—or the Wi-Fi